 This sharing with another person or people can also be hugely reassuring – finding out that you’re not alone in this and that many other people have been going through a similar experience is very empowering and again, adds to a sense of relief.

-However, although the action of the step, in terms of acknowledging some of your issues, beliefs, actions, thoughts and feelings to yourself, to something outside of you (be it a God, a universe, Mother Nature, your own “Higher Self”) and to another person is a very healthy one, the way it is expressed is problematic and could potentially scupper any positive impact from the action itself.
+However, although the action of the step, in terms of acknowledging some of your issues, beliefs, actions, thoughts and feelings to yourself, to something outside of you (be it a God, a universe, Mother Nature, your own “Higher Self”) and to another person can be a very healthy one if no judgment comes back to you, the way this step is worded is problematic and could potentially scupper any positive impact from the action itself.

 Accompanying the word “admit” is a sense of the confessional and even perhaps of guilt and shame.
 To me, “admitting” something suggests a naughty child provoked into an ashamed and reluctant acknowledgement of some kind of sin.
 The phrase “the exact nature of our wrongs” seems didactic (again, fuelling the concept of a childlike confession being extracted) but it is the word “wrongs” that causes the most disturbance here.

 Whose notion of wrong are we to use here?
 And, even if it’s our own definition, and it’s up to us to judge what things we have done or said that we are unhappy with, the concept of being wrong is yet another stick to beat ourselves up with when what is more helpful is to build a healthier and more loving relationship with ourselves.